yogurt-foundation/yogurt-css-documentation/src/dissect-opacity.md

 id: dissect-opacity
 title: Dissect Opacity
 description: Utilities for sets opacity to bottom border on each child elements of its parent.
-category: Borders
+topic: Borders
-tags: dissect, dissect-color
+relate: dissect, dissect-color
 layout: default
 ---